SciML/NonlinearSolve.jl/docs/src/tutorials/SimpleNonlinearSolve_Kernel_Tutorial.md

 ```

 ## Solve the Problem
-Solve the problem using <b>SimpleNonlinearSolve.jl</b> on different GPU architectures.
+Solve the problem using **SimpleNonlinearSolve.jl** on different GPU architectures.

 ```@example kernel
 # Threaded CPU